 What is CRISPR?

 CRISPR is the abbreviation for Clustered Regulatory Interspersed Short Palindromic Repeats, and was discovered as an ancient prokaryotic immune system, protecting bacteria against viral infections.
-The CRISPR system allow scientists to alter the genome of any organism.
+The CRISPR system allows scientists to alter the genome of any organism.

 How does it work?